Landscape Lighting for Thailand Homes

 The home’s exterior and its landscape is one of the first impressions of your house that you present to the public.
 It represents the pride of ownership, day or night.
 Adequate outdoor lights add safety and security to your home and make guests feel more at ease.
 Hire a professional electrician to help you achieve an optimum effect of landscape lighting.
 Consider the following lighting techniques in your landscape.

-Focal point: Create a lighting plan by choosing one or two points of interest and make this the center piece of your landscape lighting display.
+Create a lighting plan by choosing one or two points of interest and make this the center piece of your landscape lighting display.
 Unique landscape features such as sculptures, gazebo, pool, and shaped shrubbery can be highlighted using spotlights.
 A sequence of spotlights can create interesting silhouettes, shadows, and textures.
 Build the rest of your landscape lighting plan around your focal point.
-Use halogen outdoor light bulbs designed to withstand harsh weather conditions; they last longer than other light bulbs and they contain more blue and green tones than standard bulbs so they appear whiter and brighter and also make plants look healthier.
+Use halogen outdoor light bulbs designed to withstand harsh weather condition.
+They last longer than other light bulbs and they contain more blue and green tones than standard bulbs.
+Also they appear whiter and brighter and also make plants look healthier.

 - Up lighting: This is the perfect way to add depth and drama to trees, landscape features, and architectural elements.
 Place fixtures in the ground and direct lights upward at an angle to create a dramatic effect that accentuates the detail of a key object such as trees, bushes, statues, and fountains.